wmcbrine/MultiMail/INSTALL.md

 2. Configure it (for compilation) --
     Check the options and paths in the Makefile.
-If your curses header file is not in /usr/include/curses.h, change CURS_DIR as appropriate.
+If your curses header file isn't in the include path, change CURS_DIR as appropriate.
+You may also need to change LIBS.
+These can be set on the command line, e.g. "make CURS_DIR=/pdcurses".

 3. Compile MultiMail --
     At the base directory, type: `make`